joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 ---
 layout: blog
-title: "Freesewing from scratch: Whether you're setting up a development environment, or want to run your own copy, this is what it takes."
+title: "Freesewing from scratch: Whether you're setting up a development environment, or want to run your own freesewing instance, this is what it takes."
 linktitle: "Freesewing from scratch"
 img: coffee.jpg
 caption: "Grab a coffee and let's do this"
 author: joostdecock
 category: docs
-blurb: "It's damn near impossible for people with a Hotmail/Outlook/MSN/Live email address to sign up for this website."
+blurb: "Setting up a full freesewing instance, step by step."
 ---
 The other day I had to setup a new development server to work on freesewing.